rh-codes-lab/DISL/infrastructure_gen/tutorials/01_finn.md

 ```

 ## Step 9: Create a custom build script
 The default DISL flow creates a project build script that simply runs the Vivado compilation scripts.
 However, since we have to run FINN first, we'll create a custom one and add that to the `infrastructure_gen/examples/finn/simple_mnist/src` directory as well.
-Create the file `infrastructure_gen/examples/finn/simple_mnist/src/finn_run.sh` and add the following code to it.
+Create the file `infrastructure_gen/examples/finn/simple_mnist/src/finn_run.sh`, add the following code to it, and change both `/opt/Xilinx` and `2022.2` to your specific setup.

 This will clone the FINN repo, patch it, run the container, modify the target part number of the MNIST example, copy over the generated files, run the script from Step 8, remove the container and finally generate the test vectors.
 At the end of this script, we'll have the `.bin` needed to reconfigure the FPGA.

 ```bash
 FINN_ROOT="$PWD/finn"